ErpNetDocs/dev/domain-api/samples/step-by-step/console-app-access-token-auth-code.md

 ### Authorized Domain API call

-Now we're authorized and we can make a legitimate call to the @@erpnet Domain Api.
+Now you're authorized and you can make a legitimate call to the @@erpnet Domain Api.
 E.g.

 ```cs
 httpRequest = new HttpRequestMessage()